 Studies show that aromatherapy with lavender oil can significantly reduce blood pressure, heart rate, and overall anxiety.
-This is important for acne because the research shows that stress is directly linked to acne.
-When we’re stressed, our bodies react as though there is a real, physical threat and they go into fight, flight, or freeze mode.
-This triggers the inflammation response throughout our whole body, including our skin, which causes increased acne.
-People have found that lavender aromatherapy can help reduce acne in the process of reducing stress and anxiety.
+This is important because the research shows that stress is directly related to acne breakouts.
+When we’re stressed, our bodies react as though there is a real, physical threat, and they go into fight, flight, or freeze mode.
+This triggers the inflammation response throughout the whole body.

 10. Are there any good essential oils for acne scars?

 One of the worst parts of acne is the scarring that comes afterward.
 It’s hard to celebrate clear skin when you still have severe discoloration or scarring.
-Luckily, there are several essential oils that significantly reduce scarring, including cedar wood oil, frankincense oil, and lavender oil.
+Luckily, there are several essential oils that significantly reduce scarring, including cedarwood, frankincense, and lavender oil.

-Cedar wood oil is an especially helpful essential oil for acne scars that are still slightly painful because it has some pain-relieving properties in addition to reducing inflammation associated with scarring.
-Frankincense oil can also reduce inflammation, but it is especially helpful because it promotes the production of new skin cells to replace the scar tissue cells.
-Lavender oil can help reduce acne scars at any point in the healing process, but studies show that it is particularly effective if used as soon as you notice a scar appearing.
-It can speed up the wound healing process and encourage new cell growth, and some people have seen positive results in just one week.
+Lavender can help reduce acne scars at any point, but it is particularly effective if used as soon as you notice a scar appearing.
+It can considerably speed up the wound healing process and encourage new cell growth.
+Some people have seen positive results in just one week.